scottmaran/pitch_prediction/README.md

 | Weighted Full Feature minus Pitcher_ID: | 50.00% | 49.73% |
 | 3 Linear Layer Neural Net: | 49.77% | 49.05% |

+I spun up a quick three layer neural network with a varying amount of hidden units to get a sense of what "out of the box" results one could get with little hyperparameter tuning.
+I was a surprised to see no improvement from the XGBoost model results (validation and test accuracy were actually slightly worse).
+This provides evidence that a lot of the gains made from the LSTM paper is due to modeling pitches as sequences instead of singular instances.

-The LSTM paper's XGBoost model's reported average accuracy is 45.7%.
+The LSTM paper's baseline XGBoost model that they trained reached an average accuracy of 45.7%.
 While the Random Forest paper's reported accuracy was 66.7%, their naive baseline was 54.38% - only a 12.3% difference over the baseline, compared to my 15.8% difference over my baseline.

+The prior research still reports raw higher accuracies though, which provides support for further investigating the use of individual models for each pitcher.
+It is also important to note that their naive baselines to compare to are different, since they consider the naive prediction to be each pitcher's most common pitch, while mine is the global most common pitch.

 ## Extended analysis